markwinspear/specflow-selenium-framework/README.md

 10. As part of the NuGet installs,  you will notice that an App.config file was generated in the structure of the project.
     If we chosen to use MSTest instead of NUnit as a test runner, we need to do a configuration in this file.
 	Add line  <unitTestProvider name="MsTest.2015" />
-	For now, keep as nunit
+	For now, keep as nunit or specrun (if installed)

 11. Tools > Extensions and Updates > Online.
 Install SpecFlow extension and restart VS